hendrixlab/miRWoods/README.md

 # miRWoods

-miRWoods is a software for the
+miRWoods is a software designed for the
     sensitive detection microRNAs, including those with only one read. miRWoods uses two random forests.
 The
     first random forest referred to as the miR Product Random Forsest (MPRF)